bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Electrum's a huge improvement over being on an exchange.
 And so many people, like so FTX fell apart a couple months ago, and a bunch of people I knew were like, hey, I should get my coins off in exchange.
 I'm like, yes Yes, you should like I've said that a bunch you should just run Bitcoin core And then I worked, you know, like my parents, you know people I know who are not who are you know, no computers They're smart.
-They download Bitcoin core from Bitcoin core org because I'm like, yes, that's all the people I know.
+They download Bitcoin core from bitcoincore.org because I'm like, yes, that's all the people I know.
 I'm friends with them.
 I know where this is.
 And then they download it.